camarman/FFLocker/README.md

     python3 -m pip install -r requirements.txt

-In some Linux distributions, the required packages are already available, so there's no need to install any packages other than `pycryptodome`.
+In some GNU/Linux distributions, the required packages are already available, so there's no need to install any packages other than `pycryptodome`.

 ## Description